Suhani-lodhi/Accident-Detection-and-Prevention-Project/BusinessAnalyst.md

+**Business Analyst**
 1. Introduction

 In the domain of accident detection, a Business Analyst (BA) plays a crucial role in bridging the gap between technical teams and business stakeholders.
 Their primary focus is on understanding business requirements, aligning them with technical capabilities, and ensuring that solutions provide real value in enhancing safety, response, and decision-making.

-2. Key Responsibilities of a Business Analyst in Accident Detection
+3. Key Responsibilities of a Business Analyst in Accident Detection

 a.
 Requirement Gathering